1. What is shin splints? and how to treat them?

 - Excessive training and lack of rest between workouts.

-In few occasions this injury requires surgery; generally the shin splints injury has a quick recovery if an appropriate physiotherapy treatment is applied.
+In few occasions this injury requires surgery; generally the shin splints injury has a quick recovery if an appropriate sports therapy treatment is applied.
 That is why in MySportsInjury Clinic provides a thorough evaluation and assessment of such injury, with an individualised treatment plan aimed at correcting the problems that caused the injury.

 3. How to treat the Shin Splints Injury?

-There are some methods to relieve pain and try to improve the situation of this injury without going to a Manchester Sports physio, however, we recommend assisting a health professional to assess the damage in your leg and plan an appropriate intervention.
+There are some methods to relieve pain and try to improve the situation of this injury without going to a Manchester Sports Physio, however, we recommend assisting a health professional to assess the damage in your leg and plan an appropriate intervention.